How does Alaska wage, overtime and meal-break law work in 2026?

-Two overtime triggers, two minimum-wage steps inside one year, and a full ban on the tip credit.
+Two overtime triggers, a minimum wage that steps up again on 1 July 2026, and a full ban on the tip credit.
 Alaska isn’t federal law with a state floor on top.
 It has its own rules.

 · Alaska, United States guide